-- AHAs/BHAs: Don't fall for the instagram gimmicks, magic oils and harsh scrubs (We're looking at you St Ives Apricot!)
-Gylcolic acid, Salicyic acid and Lactic Acid have been shown to be effective in addressing hyperpigmentation.
-In high concentrations they function as chemical peels (ideally administered by a dermatologist) and in lower concentrations they can be used weekly or even daily depending on skin sensitivity.
-Potential side events include redness, irritation and sensitvity.
-Affordable AHAs/BHAs can be purchased from The Ordinary .
+- AHAs/BHAs: Don't fall for the Instagram gimmicks, magic oils and harsh scrubs (We're looking at you St Ives Apricot!)
+Glycolic acid, Salicylic acid and Lactic Acid have been shown to be effective in addressing hyperpigmentation.
+In high concentrations, they function as chemical peels (ideally administered by a dermatologist) and in lower concentrations they can be used weekly or even daily depending on skin sensitivity.
+Potential side events include redness, irritation, and sensitivity.
+Affordable AHAs/BHAs can be purchased from The Ordinary.
 Another affordable personal favorite of mine is the CORSX Power Liquid which can be purchased from Amazon

 - Vitamin C: We're not talking about vitamin supplements here.
 We're talking about topical vitamin c serums.
 Vit C serums are THAT girl when it comes to hyperpigmentation.
 Watch out though, if you use it without sunscreen you're at risk of matching your hyperpigmentation WORSE.
 So like I've said several times, sunscreen is non-negotiable.
-Some personal favorites are: Timeless Vit C Serum and the CORSX Triple C Lightning Liquid .
 The best Vit C serums have concentrations of 10-15%.

-- Niancinamide: This is just a fancy name for Vitamin B3.
-Applying niancinamide topically has benefits for skin brightening and giving hyperpigmentation the pink slip.
-An affordable Nianicanimade cream you can add to your routine is the Cerave PM Lotion.
+- Niacinamide: This is just a fancy name for Vitamin B3.
+Applying niacinamide topically has benefits for skin brightening and giving hyperpigmentation the pink slip.

 As with all skincare products, you gotta patch test these products before applying to your face.
-I'm not a dermalogist, these are simply products that have worked for me.
-Please consult with a dermalogist as they can prescribe AHAs in higher concentrations and acids like Azelaic acid for you.
+I'm not a dermatologist, these are simply products that have worked for me.
+Please consult with a dermatologist as they can prescribe AHAs in higher concentrations and acids like Azelaic acid for you.

-If you were looking for a magic potion, sorry sis this ain't it!
+If you were looking for a magic potion, sorry it doesn't exist!
 Hyperpigmentation is a skin condition that requires a comprehensive solution so think twice about anyone offering a single treatment option.